Survivor Benefits

 Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)

-Click HERE for information on CHAMPVA.
+• Click HERE for information on CHAMPVA.

-Continuance of Claim (Accrued Benefits)
+Continuance of Claim/Appeal (Accrued Benefits)

 If the Veteran at the time of their death had a pending VA disability claim/appeal OR had yet to initiate an appeal of a claim decision, the Veteran's surviving spouse, children, or dependent parents may continue the claim/appeal or file an appeal in the Veteran's place!
+If there are no next of kin, the person who is handling the Veteran’s estate (executor/administrator) can also file a claim.

 Time Limits